 Buffalo Soldiers & Solano County Sheriff’s Posse Visit Peña Adobe

-Company G of the 10th Cavalry, better known to history as the Buffalo Soldiers, rode out of western history and into Peña Adobe Park on September 3rd.
+Company G of the 10th Cavalry, better known to history as the Buffalo Soldiers, rode out of western history and into Peña Adobe Park on June 7th!

 They were joined by the mounted volunteers of Solano County Sheriff’s Posse and their horses at the Peña Adobe for the monthly open house.

 The Buffalo Soldiers are a living history group that was established in the Sacramento area almost 30 years ago.
 The group recreates the black cavalry units that served in the Old West from 1866 to 1891.
-The black cavalrymen were given their nickname by the American Indians because the black men’s dark hair was so similar to the buffalo’s winter coats and the color of the cavalrymen’s skin.